 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-This guide breaks down everything you need to know about the Empire State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle New York’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Idaho’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Idaho’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in New York.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Idaho.

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in New York include:
+The factors that determine a physical nexus in Idaho include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning June 24, 2019, the threshold for economic nexus in New York is $500,000 in gross revenue and 100 transactions in the previous or current calendar year’s sales.
-This is different from most states as you meet economic nexus if you meet the dollar threshold and the order threshold.
+Beginning June 1, 2019, the threshold for economic nexus in Idaho is $100,000 in gross revenue in the previous or current calendar year’s sales.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in New York.
+While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Idaho.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in New York.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Idaho.

-Almost all goods are taxable in New York, including:
+Almost all goods are taxable in Idaho, including:

 The goods that are exempt from sales tax are:

-In New York, the majority of service-based transactions, such as professional services, advertising, and laundry and dry cleaning services are not subject to sales tax.
+In Idaho, the majority of service-based transactions, such as professional services, advertising, and cleaning services are not subject to sales tax.

 However, there are specific situations where certain services are taxable:

-SaaS is taxable in the state of New York.
+SaaS is not taxable in the state of Idaho.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in New York, the next important step is getting your New York Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Idaho, the next important step is getting your Idaho Seller’s Permit, also known as a sales tax permit.

-You can register for a Certificate of Authority online through the New York Business Express or follow our detailed step-by-step guide for assistance.
+You can register for a seller’s permit online through the Idaho Business Registration System or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: